 - Mix butter and sugar in a saucepan over low heat until the butter melts.
-Add the cinnamon and apples and cook until the apples are soft, stirring every so often so that it doesn’t burn.
-Allow to bubble until the liquid has reduced to about 1/3.
+Add the cinnamon and apples and cook until the apples are soft and the liquid has reduced to about 1/3, stirring every so often.

 - Sift together dry ingredients then whisk to mix thoroughly.
 (At this point you can put your dry ingredients into a large plastic bottle with a decent sized opening and store for when you are ready to make pancakes).

-- Add wet ingredients and 1/2 of the stewed apple.
-Stir (or shake if using a bottle) until incorporated.
+- Add wet ingredients.
+Roughly chop 1/2 of the cooked apples and add those too.
+Stir until incorporated.
 Small lumps in the mix are ok.
 Allow to sit for 15 minutes.

 - Heat a light sprinkling of oil in a pan over medium heat.
 Allow it to heat for about 5 minutes before putting in first pancake.

 - Use 1/4 cups of mixture and pour into pan – the size of your pan will dictate how many you can cook at once but I normally fit 2 into my pan at one time.
 When bubbles start to appear on top, carefully flip the pancakes.
 Cook other side until just golden.